oshinika/Bcrypt_Hashing/README.md

 ### BCrypt for primary JDBC user stores

 BCrypt is supported by
 [primary JDBC user stores](https://is.docs.wso2.com/en/7.0.0/guides/users/user-stores/primary-user-store/configure-a-jdbc-user-store/) but must be enabled in the deployment.toml file before initial server startup.
-Since BCrypt automatically generates a unique, cryptographically strong salt for each password, you must also disable the user store's external salt handling for it to function correctly before initial server startup.
+Since BCrypt automatically generates a unique, cryptographically strong salt for each password, you must also disable the user store's external salt handling for it to function correctly .

-#### Step 1: Add the BCrypt Algorithm
+#### Add the BCrypt Algorithm

+1. Place the org.wso2.carbon.identity.hash.provider.bcrypt-0.1.0-SNAPSHOT.jar file into the       `<IS_HOME>/repository/components/dropins` directory.
+You can download the .jar file (``) from the     WSO2 Store.

-1. Open the deployment.toml file located in the `<IS_HOME>/repository/` conf directory.
+2. Open the deployment.toml file located in the `<IS_HOME>/repository/conf` directory.

-2. Add the following configuration under the [user_store] section.

-    `[user_store]`\
-    type = "database_unique_id"\
-    password_digest="BCRYPT"

-#### Step 2: Turn Off External Salt

-1. Open the deployment.toml file and add the following configuration under the `[user_store.properties]` section.
+3. Add the following configuration under the `[user_store.properties]` section.
 If the section does not exist, you can create it.

    `[user_store.properties]`\
+     PasswordDigest = "BCRYPT"\
-   StoreSaltedPassword = "false"
+     StoreSaltedPassword = "false"\
+    "Hash.Algorithm.Properties" = "{bcrypt.version:2a,bcrypt.cost.factor:10}"

 ### BCrypt for secondary JDBC user stores

 1. Login to the Identity Server management console (`https://<IS_HOST>:<PORT>/console`) and [create a JDBC user store](https://is.docs.wso2.com/en/7.0.0/guides/users/user-stores/configure-secondary-user-stores/).

-> [!NOTE]
-> - You may also use an existing user store which does not have any users in it.
-If you already have users in the user store, once the hashing algorithm is configured these users will not be able to get authenticated.
->
-> - Such cases will impact with bad user experience as the users will not get authenticated even when they try to login using the correct  credentials.
-Admins may use the following approaches to reset the user passwords after configuring the BCrypt hashing algorithm on an existing user store:
->   - Ask users to reset their own passwords.
->   - Trigger password reset for all accounts of the user store using [admin initiated password reset](https://is.docs.wso2.com/en/7.0.0/guides/users/manage-users/#reset-the-users-password).

 2. Navigate to **User Attributes & Stores > User Stores**, select the secondary JDBC user store you have created.